jams2/inotify_lite/README.md

         inotify_fd:
             file descriptor returned by call to inotify_init1 (int).
         callback:
-            a callable taking one argument (Event), to be called for each event.
+            a callable taking one argument (InotifyEvent), to be called for each event.
         watch_flags:
             flags to be passed to inotify_add_watch.
         watch_fds:
             a dict mapping watch descriptors to their associated filenames.
         files:
             a set of filenames currently being watched.
+        LEN_OFFSET:
+            we need to read the length of the name before unpacking the bytes to the struct format.
+See the underlying struct_event.
+        MAX_READ:
+            int, maximum bytes to read into buffer.

     ### Descendants

-    * inotify_lite.FileWatcher
+    * inotify_lite.inotify_lite.FileWatcher
-    * inotify_lite.TreeWatcher
+    * inotify_lite.inotify_lite.TreeWatcher

     ### Class variables